Structural Systems & Building Methods – Which is Best for Your Self Build?

 Learn more about timber frame

-Insulating Concrete Formwork
+Insulated Concrete Formwork (ICF)

-Basically, the ICF structural system involves stacking a series of hollow blocks, which interlock to create a mould that can then be pumped full of ready-mixed concrete for an ultra fast build.
+The insulated concrete formwork (ICF) structural system involves stacking a series of hollow blocks, which interlock to create a mould that can then be pumped full of ready-mixed concrete for an ultra fast build.
 The resulting walls are pre-insulated and super airtight.
 Common block options include expanded polystyrene (EPS) and bonded wood fibre, while panelled versions are also available.

 Using an experienced ICF installer is the best way to ensure project success when choosing this structural system.
 But with a little training, which is often offered by ICF suppliers, self builders can get very hands-on with building work.